texm/PReDIC/README.md

 # Maddie's Branch - DO NOT TRY TO MERGE
-A place where she uploads varius images and testing scripts as evidence that she was actually doing things for the project
+A place where she uploads various images and testing scripts as evidence that she was actually doing things for the project.

 ## Final uploads file: